-The changes made to JEE Main 2019 has prompted aspirants to tweak their preparation strategies.
-It has been noted that online platforms that help aspirants to prepare for JEE have seen a growth of more than 90% after the news of the changes have hit.
+The changes made to JEE Main 2019 have prompted aspirants to tweak their preparation strategies.
+It has been noted that online platforms that help aspirants to prepare for JEE have seen a growth of more than 90% after the news of the changes has hit.

 Benefits of studying online

 Besides getting in terms with computer-based tests, there are varied benefits of online preparation platforms.
 Let’s look at some of the advantages of studying and practicing online: